-As digital pioneers, we have embraced the potential of technology to transform our teaching and learning.
+As digital pioneers we are an Apple Distinguished School, we have embraced the potential of technology to transform our teaching and learning.
 The outcomes have been inspiring.

 As part of our wider vision we continually push the boundaries of digital learning to deliver an education that prepares young people for life in an ever-changing digital world.
 Our digital strategy and implementation was highlighted by the Sunday Times when the Stephen Perse Senior School was awarded East Anglia Secondary School of the Decade.

 Foundation approach to Digital Learning and Pedagogy

 Principal Richard Girvan speaks with Ms Katharine Radice, the Foundation's Pedagogical Leader and teacher of Classics and Miss Aisling Brown, Digital Leader and teacher of Computer Science and Theory of Knowledge.

 We were one of the UK's first Apple Distinguished Schools and proudly remain part of this programme today.
 We first introduced iPads for our students back in 2012 but have not rested on our laurels.
 We now have 1:1 deployment from Year 6 all the way through to Year 13, with a 2:1 shared approach for Year 5 and below.
 They have become a virtual satchel, providing students with seamless access to resources and support – whenever and wherever they need it.

 Students are at the centre of our curriculum and iPads, combined with Apple TVs in classrooms allow them to share, edit and communicate during class in exciting ways.
 So, instead of sitting and absorbing teacher-led material – learning is now a more collaborative, engaging process.